jakwings/macdict/README.md

 If `dictionary` is `all`, then macdict2 will search all available dictionaries and show all the definitions of the word or phrase.

-If no dictionary is specified, macdict2 will search all available dictionaries and show the first definition found.
+If no dictionary is specified, macdict2 will search all system built-in dictionaries and show the first definition found.

 ### Options: `-i <index>`